Festivals

 About

-Jessica May, Operations Director says: “Our shared philosophy - that it is, and always will be, all about the music - has fuelled the success of the Chipping Campden Music Festival and established itself in the eyes of both concert goers and performers as one of the loveliest in the British summer musical calendar.
+Jessica May, Co- Director says: 'Our philosophy - that it is, and always will be, all about the music - has fuelled the success of the Chipping Campden Music Festival and established itself in the eyes of both concert goers and performers as one of the loveliest in the British summer musical calendar.
 The music is paramount.
-Tom’s exquisite taste and countless connections in the international musical arena, along with the incredible support and generosity of our loyal audience, will ensure that the Chipping Campden Music Festival will continue to attract the world’s greatest musicians and maintain its reputation as a one of the best.”
+Tom’s exquisite taste and countless connections in the international musical arena, supported by a crack admin team and the incredible generosity of our community and wider audience, will ensure that the Chipping Campden Music Festival will continue to attract the world’s greatest musicians and maintain its reputation as one of the best.

 Location